 Site-specific autoimmune diseases

-The Chang Lab studies T cell biology and site-specific autoimmune diseases with a focus on disease chronicity and flares.
+The Chang Lab studies T cell biology and site-specific autoimmune diseases with a focus on chronic disease and flares.

 Tissue resident memory T cells in arthritis